Brockville Ontario Speedway: History

-First opening in 1969 as a 1/4 mile long oval, The BOS ran events every year through to the fall of 1980.
+First opening in 1969 as a 1/4 mile long oval with Howard Shaw winning that first track championship.
+The BOS ran events every year through to the fall of 1980.
 A change in ownership and lack of funds forced the speedway to close for the 1981 season, but was brought back to life in 1982.
 The 1983 season was the first year that the speedway ran under the DIRTcar banner, with Marcel LaFrance being the inaugural DIRTcar Track Champion.
 After the 1984 season, ownership changed once again and the entire facility was rebuilt.
 The new grandstands put in that year came from the old Lansdowne Park in Ottawa, Ontario.
 After the 1987 season, The BOS was again shut down and the track sat dormant for the next four years.
 In 1992, the track was reopened and ran events for six dates that summer.
 The very next year saw The BOS run its first full racing season since 1987.

 The BOS ran weekly events every Thursday night, but it would change to Friday nights in the early 1990s up to mid-2000s.
 In 2006, it was announced that the track would race on Saturday evenings, a switch that proved well with an increase in car counts for each division.
 Over the 2007-08 winter, the speedway had major improvements done to the racing surface, making the corners 25 feet longer at each end.
 The track is now close to 3/8 of a mile.

 For the first time in 2009, The BOS extended its season into October with the DirtCar Northeast Fall Nationals finale.
 The two-day event was held on Oct.
 17 & 18, and included the Mr. Dirt series 358 Modified and Pro Stock tours, as well as Sportsman tour race, 360 Sprint car event and a Street Stock Invitational.
 Because of the success in 2009, the finale returned in 2010 and was run over three days.
 The event was sponsored again by DirtCar, and also held the championship finales in Pro-Stocks, Sportsman, and Modifieds.
 The Big Block Modifieds were also in attendance for the first time.
 Again the event was successful and it will continue to run every October.